Joshua-Conde/Kaggle-HousePricePredictions/README.md

 We constructed an ensemble model using Bagging (Bootstrap Aggregation) with the best-performing individual models.

-## Usage

-To use this code:
-1. Clone this repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the Jupyter Notebook `House_Price_Prediction.ipynb` to train and evaluate the models.

 ## Results

-The ensemble model achieved a root mean squared error (RMSE) of X on the validation set.
+The ensemble model achieved a root mean squared error (RMSE) of 0.12154.

 ## Future Work